 Q4: How can I contribute?

-A: Please send your contributions to the isarmathlib-devel mailing list.
+A: Download and install Isabelle, download IsarMathLib, formalize some math and send a pull request to IsarMathlib repository on GitHub.
 The Style Guide provides information about the suggested writing style.
 If you submit a theory file the copyright of that theory file will be assigned to you.
 Single theorems will be attributed in the proof document.
 I may edit your submission and move the theorems to different theory files.